 In contrast, another new film out in theaters now—The Florida Project—presents us with a very different world.

-A young girl races with her ragtag friends through a shabby welfare hotel and the adjoining neighborhood, generally making a nuisance of herself.
+In this movie, a young girl lives in a shabby welfare hotel, and get involved in a series of adventures in the building and in the adjoining neighborhood, located close to Disney World.
 Her careless mother earns extra cash as a prostitute, and leaves the supervision of her child to the building manager, a rough, yet capable guardian angel.

 The Florida Project is hard to sit through, because the viewer remains in constant fear that tragedy is close at hand and this young girl’s jaded kind of innocence will be shattered forever.
 Lady Bird sends the opposite message, and I wonder if that is why so many viewers loved the movie.
 Right now, we are starving for happy endings, and Lady Bird promises something like that, although her struggles are far from resolved at the film’s close.

-In contrast to some movies made by religious filmmakers, Lady Bird offers a transcendent vision of life, yet it contains no awkward pietistic elements that can turn off most viewers.
-This is life redeemed by the Spirit.
+In contrast to some movies made by religious filmmakers, Lady Bird offers a transcendent vision of life, yet it contains no awkward pietistic elements that can turn off skeptics.
+Lady Bird offers something different.
+Nevertheless, like a quirky Flannery O'Connor short story, it marks a life redeemed by the Spirit.
 The black sheep amongst us will perk up their ears and take notice.